-Human Kinetics 11: This course is designed to teach students how to identify, assess and manage common and life threatening athletic injuries.
+This course is designed to teach students how to identify, assess and manage common and life-threatening athletic injuries.
 Students will learn about the basics of human anatomy and physiology in order to apply concepts to athletic injuries and training practices.
 Further, students will be able to analyze a proactive management approach to ensure the prevention, management and general treatment of athletic injuries.
 Upon successful completion of the course, students will be certified in CPR level C First Aid and AED training and have a strong understanding of athletic taping techniques.

 Physics 11 is a practical yet challenging course combining scientific principles and mathematical skills.
-It involves analysing how moving objects behave and what causes them to move in various directions.
+It involves analyzing how moving objects behave and what causes them to move in various directions.
 We look at the concept of momentum and its conservation and then incorporate the conservation of energy and the ability to do work on objects.
 The application of conservation laws helps to explain the flow of electricity within circuits.
 We study wave motion with respect to mechanical and electromagnetic waves.
 Light optics is another topic that can be analyzed.
-Nuclear reactions gives us an understanding of the atomic model and how it relates to the energy stored in atoms.
+Nuclear reactions give us an understanding of the atomic model and how it relates to the energy stored in atoms.
 Quantum mechanics can be used to describe the behaviour of very small particles and Special Relativity helps explain the relationship between space and time.
 Prerequisite: Science 10 + Foundations Pre-Calculus 10 – a 73% standing or better is recommended

 Students who have a high mark in Chemistry 11 can bypass Life Sciences 11 with department-head permission.
 Anatomy and Physiology 12 focuses on cell and human biology, allowing you to develop an interest in and understanding of science by investigating how the human body systems are integrated to maintain homeostasis.
 The course initially examines cellular level biology with a focus on how biological molecules are important to the function of organelles.
-The majority of the course is spent discussing systems and how they work together, including: circulation, respiratory, digestive, nervous, excretory and reproductive systems.
+Most of the course is spent discussing systems and how they work together, including: circulation, respiratory, digestive, nervous, excretory, and reproductive systems.
 Prerequisite: Life Science 11 (LFSC 11) – a 73% or higher standing is recommended

 Chemistry 12 includes five main Units.